Francis Hegerty: Education

 Hegerty started his rowing at first at Daramalan College in Canberra and then at St Joseph's College, Hunters Hill.
 He was a member of the St Joseph's first VIII which placed 2nd at the 1999 AAGPS Head of the River.
 The following year, Hegerty stroked the school's first VIII to a 3rd-place finish in the 2000 AAGPS Head of the River.

 After finishing school, Hegerty completed a Bachelor of Commerce at the University of Sydney and joined Sydney University Boat Club.

 Club and state rowing

 He first represented New South Wales at state level in the youth eight placing fifth in 2001 and then he achieved a fourth placing in 2002.

 Hegerty made his New South Wales senior debut in 2003, racing in his first King's Cup to second place behind Victoria.
-He represented New South Wales in the King's Cup on eight occasions - 2003, 2005–2008, 2011–2013, winning the event four times in 2008, 2011, 2012 & 2013.
+He represented New South Wales in the King's Cup on eight occasions - 2003, 2005–2008, 2011–2013, winning the event four times in 2008, 2011, 2012 and 2013.